Granite Mountains (Arizona)

-The Granite Mountain's highest point is unnamed at 2490 ft.
+The Granite Mountains' highest point is unnamed at 2490 ft.
 The west and south end of the mountains lie at the southeastern beginning of the San Cristobal Valley flowing northwest and north to the Gila River Valley.
 The east side of the range borders the north-flowing Growler Valley.
 The southern end of the mountains are adjacent to a water divide where south-flowing drainages enter into portions of northern Sonora, Mexico.